-We are also closely following the progress of the ISO 21448 Road vehicles - Safety of the intended functionality (SOTIF) standard, and apply its approaches, for example, in the practice of defining functional requirements in the form of traffic scenarios.
+We also apply approaches from the ISO 21448 Road vehicles - Safety of the intended functionality (SOTIF) standard, for example, in the practice of defining functional requirements in the form of traffic scenarios.
 SOTIF also places significant emphasis on simulation-based verification and validation, which plays a key role in our development and testing pipeline.